 For the avoidance of doubt, no more than one incident may be submitted on each complaint form.

-Each official complaint is subject to a 40-penalty unit administration fee.
-This will be reduced to 25 penalty units unless determined by the CEO to be frivolous, vexatious or made in bad faith.
+Each official complaint is subject to a 25-penalty unit Administration Fee.
+In the event where the Member Club Complaint is not upheld the administration fee will be retained by the SMJFL.

-In the case of a complaint being referred to a Tribunal hearing which results in a Player or official being found guilty, the club to which the guilty party belongs will be charged a 25 penalty unit administration fee in addition to any fees set out in By-law 30.3.
+In the case of a complaint being referred to a Tribunal hearing which results in a Player or official being found guilty, the club to which the guilty party belongs will be charged a 25-penalty unit administration fee in addition to any fees set out in By-law 30.3.

 A complaint shall not be entertained by the SMJFL unless it has been investigated and endorsed by the Committee of the Member Club concerned.